AuracleTech/bard/README.md

 # Python AI Voice Command Interpreter

 This repository contains a Python 3.11-based AI project that can interpret and execute vocal commands.
-The program records vocal inputs, transcribes them, and then processes the transcriptions using another AI to parse the spoken commands.
+The program records vocal inputs, transcribes them, and then interprets them using another AI model and narrates the results.

 ## Installation